authelia/authelia/docs/content/en/reference/guides/ldap.md

 ## Implementation Guide

-There are currently two implementations, `custom` and `activedirectory`.
-The `activedirectory` implementation must be used if you wish to allow users to change or reset their password as Active Directory uses a custom attribute for this, and an input format other implementations do not use.
+There are currently two implementations, `custom`, `activedirectory`, and `freeipa`.
+The `activedirectory` implementation must be used if you wish to allow users to change or reset their password as Active Directory uses a custom attribute and mechanism for this.
 The long term intention of this is to have logical defaults for various RFC implementations of LDAP.

 ### Filter replacements